nus-cs2113-AY2021S2/tp/docs/team/aliciatay-zls.md

 # Alicia Tay - Project Portfolio Page

 ## Overview

-GULIO is a university module manager designed for efficiency when used by someone who can type fast.
+GULIO is a university module manager designed for efficiency when used by fast typists.
 It is capable of storing lessons and tasks for individual modules, as well as lesson notes via cheat-sheets.

 ## Summary of Contributions